Tannakian duality over Dedekind rings and applications: Stratified sheaves on a smooth scheme over a Dedekind ring

-\begin{lemma} $\mathcal C(X/S)_s$ is a full subcategory of $\str(X_s/k)$, closed under taking subquotients.\end{lemma} \begin{proof} This is obvious.
-An object $M_0$ of $\mathcal C(X/S)_s$ is a $\pi$-torsion object which can be presented as a quotient of a locally free object of $\str(X/S)$, say $M$.
+\begin{lemma} $\mathcal C(X/S)_s$ is a full subcategory of $\str(X_s/k)$, closed under taking subquotients.\end{lemma} \begin{proof} This is obvious by definition (see \ref{rmk.fiber}).
+A stratified sheaf $M_0$ is an object of $\mathcal C(X/S)_s$ if it is annihilated by $p_s$ and can be presented as a quotient of a stratified bundle, say $M$.
 Thus any quotient of $M_0$ is again in $\mathcal C(X/S)_s$.
 On the other hand, if $N_0$ is a subobject of $M_0$ then taking the pull-back of $N_0$ along the projection map $M\to M_0$ we get a subobject $N$ of $M$ which surjects onto $N_0$.
-But $N$ itself is locally free. \end{proof}
+Since $N$ itself is locally free, we conclude that $N_0$ is in $\mathcal C(X/S)_s$. \end{proof}

-\begin{remarks} In general it is not necessarily the case that $M_0=M/\pi M$.
-In other words, the kernel $M\to M_0$ maybe large than $\pi M$.\end{remarks}
+\begin{remarks} In general we don't know if $M$ can be presented in the from $M_0=M/\pi M$, that is if $M_0$ is the fiber at $s$ of some stratified bundle $M$.
+The difference between $\mathcal C(X/S)$ and $\str(X/S)$ consists essentially in those stratified sheaves supported in $X_s$ and not representable as a quotient of a stratified bundle.
+See \ref{complet.dvr} below.\end{remarks}

+In the rest of this subsection we shall assume that $R$ contains a field $k$ which is mapped isomorphically onto any residue field.
+Thus $R$ can be see as the coordinated ring on the affine curve $S$ on $k$ (recall that $k$ is assumed to be perfect).

+Consider $X$ as a scheme over $k$.
+A stratified sheaf on $X/k$ is automatically locally free on $X$ and is called an {\em absolute} stratified bundle.
+There is a natural ``inflation" functor from $\str(X/k)$ to $\str^{\rm o}(X/S)$: consider an (absolute) stratified bundle on $X/k$ as a (relative) stratified bundle on $X/S$.
+In the other direction, pulling-back along $f$ yields the functor $\omega_f=f^*:\str(S/k)\to \str(X/k)$.
+Thus, to summarize, we have the following sequence of tensor functors: